Understand the ‘Duty of Care’ within the waste/recycling industry

 Core ideas you must understand for this topic

-• Life cycle assessment (LCA): A systematic method to evaluate the environmental impacts of a product or service from raw material extraction to disposal, covering energy use, emissions, and resource depletion.
+• Life cycle assessment (LCA): evaluating the environmental impacts of a product from raw material extraction through manufacturing, use, and disposal.
+Key stages include resource extraction, production, distribution, use, and end-of-life, with focus on energy use, emissions, and waste.

 Learning Objectives